xitu/gold-miner/article/2021/top-3-css-grid-features-to-start-using-in-production.md

 # Top 3 CSS Grid Features To Start Using in Production

-#### A deep dive into some of the widely supported CSS Grid features

 ![Photo by [Sigmund](https://unsplash.com/@sigmund?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/8096/0*mWiTIfu6BVlYQ5lf)

 Grid was initially drafted by the Microsoft team and shipped to Internet Explorer 10 in 2011.
 After nearly nine years, we now can say that its browser support is becoming good enough that we can use it in production.

 We will have a look at the top three features with solid browser support.
 Even though there are some cool new features like `subgrid` be mindful not to use those in production.
 It’s always a good practice to check [Can I Use](https://www.caniuse.com) before shipping anything.

----

 ## A brief refresher